simgrid/simgrid/docs/source/index.rst

 The Modern Age of Computer Systems Simulation
 =============================================

 SimGrid is a framework to simulate distributed computer systems.
-It can be used to either :ref:`assess abstract algorithms <usecase_simalgo>` or to :ref:`debug and profile real MPI applications <usecase_smpi>`.
+It can be used to either :ref:`assess the performance of abstract algorithms <usecase_simalgo>`, to :ref:`debug and profile real MPI applications <usecase_smpi>`.
+To some extend, it can also be used to :ref:`formally assess the correctness of simple algorithms and applications <usecase_modelchecking>`.

 SimGrid is routinely used in studies on (data-)Grids, IaaS Clouds (:ref:`API <API_s4u_VirtualMachine>`, :ref:`examples <s4u_ex_clouds>`),